-Data Science is a delicate balancing act between Tech, Math/Statistics and Business Strategy.
+Data Science is a delicate balancing act between Tech, Math/Statistics, and Business Strategy.

-In building wide ranging models such as delinquency prediction algorithms and credit scoring engines, we’ve communicated extensively with stakeholders across these functions.
+In building wide-ranging models such as delinquency prediction algorithms and credit scoring engines, we’ve communicated extensively with stakeholders across these functions.
 Leveraging this experience, we’re going to try and break down some oft-repeated terms related to Data Science, and what they can do for the Finance industry.

 First things first: Why should financial institutions care about Data Science?

 Today, records in financial services firms are captured electronically by computers connected to the internet.
-This means that analysts and investors have immediate access to a diverse range of relevant market data in real time.
+This means that analysts and investors have immediate access to a diverse range of relevant market data in real-time.
 For example, the online prices of millions of products can be used to assess inflation, movement of scrips in real-time can be used to evaluate and predict general market sentiments, public company data can be leveraged to analyze micro and macro trends.
 Given the massive amounts of data available today, analysts can (at least in theory) get access to near real-time macro or company-specific data previously not available from traditional methods.
 In practice, though, a lot of data so gathered isn’t usable as-is.
 That’s where Data Science and Machine Learning come in handy – To analyze large or unstructured datasets in order to extract actionable signals.
-This is invaluable, and needs to be leveraged today.
+This is invaluable and needs to be leveraged today.
 Already, every financial institution in America is scrambling to attract top Data Science talent.
 Here’s a diagram from JP Morgan illustrating the potential of AI in trading:

 Getting down to the definitions:

-We’re going to break down some of the popular Data Science related terms in increasing order of sophistication, and also talk about how they could be applied in the Financial industry – we’re taking the use case of ratings agencies, but these can be applied across other functions as well – fraud detection, for example, or quantitative trading.
+We’re going to break down some of the popular Data Science related terms in increasing order of sophistication, and also talk about how they could be applied in the Financial industry – we’re taking the use case of rating agencies, but these can be applied across other functions as well – fraud detection, for example, or quantitative trading.